 - Publish your research.
 If your research is grant-funded, that also brings an obligation with it to disseminate your results.
 Publications are also a critical piece of evidence on your CV demonstrating your ability as a scientist.
 Discuss where to publish and authorship issues with your supervisor.
-It is best to discuss publications early and often; it is ideal if you can have several manuscripts submitted or even accepted before you finish graduate school, rather than focusing on the thesis or dissertation and leaving all of the submission of manuscripts for after your degree program. - 2.
-Attend seminars and discussion groups.
-These events foster learning and the exchange of ideas, as well as helping to build your professional network. - 3.
-Attend professional conferences and present your work there.
+It is best to discuss publications early and often; it is ideal if you can have several manuscripts submitted or even accepted before you finish graduate school, rather than focusing on the thesis or dissertation and leaving all of the submission of manuscripts for after your degree program. - Attend seminars and discussion groups.
+These events foster learning and the exchange of ideas, as well as helping to build your professional network.
+You can even start your own group, if you have topics you want to discuss! - Attend professional conferences and present your work.
 Presenting at conferences is another good way to get your ideas and data out to others in your field.
-Conferences are also great opportunities for networking. - 4.
-Belong to one or more professional societies.
+Conferences are also great opportunities for networking. - Join one or more professional societies.
 Societies offer many advantages: they often provide expert advice to governments, support annual conferences, and publish flagship journals.
-Members often have access to reduced rates for conferences, journals, as well as other benefits.
-Societies often have job boards and granting opportunities or fellowships that are restricted to members. - 5.
-Maintain a current and polished CV.
+Members often have access to reduced rates for conferences, journals, publication in society journals, as well as other benefits.
+Societies often have job boards and granting opportunities or fellowships that are restricted to members. - Maintain a current and polished CV.
 Most fellowships, grants, and jobs require a CV, so practicing scientists typically update their CVs regularly.

-You should aim for updating yours at least once per semester.
-Feel free to ask your advisor or other faculty for comments on what to include and how to format your CV. - 6.
-Maintain a presence on campus.
-Do not hide at home and avoid other students and the faculty.
+- You should aim for updating yours at least once per semester.
+Feel free to ask your advisor or other faculty for comments on what to include and how to format your CV. - Maintain a presence on campus.
 A vital part of your graduate school experience is learning from interactions with your fellow students, faculty, and visiting scholars.
 Becoming a professional scientist is about engaging in regular interactions with your peers, rather than being a solitary scholar.
 Often, the friendships you develop in graduate school will be the centre of your professional network for years or even decades to come.
-Furthermore, when it comes time to ask faculty for recommendation letters for jobs or further training, students who have avoided interactions will not receive strong letters. - Apply for funding for your stipend or your research project.
+Furthermore, when it comes time to ask faculty for recommendation letters for jobs or further training, students who have avoided interactions will not receive strong letters simply because faculty will have less knowledge about the students. - Apply for funding for your stipend or your research project.
 Funding applications are a way of life for most practicing scientists, so use graduate school as a time to learn how to apply.
 If you are successful, not only will you receive the money, but also your CV will look much stronger.
-Even small grants or fellowships (e.g. \$500-\$2000) are useful additions to your CV. - 8.
-Take advantage of opportunities to be a leader or to serve on committees.
+Even small grants or fellowships (e.g. \$500-\$2000) are useful additions to your CV. - Take advantage of opportunities to be a leader or to serve on committees.
 Service and outreach activities, within or external to the university, are often regarded quite positively by funding agencies and employers.
 These opportunities are often rewarding in their own right, especially if you select activities that are consonant with your values and interests.
-There are various committees on campus that welcome graduate student involvement.
-For example, Biology has invited a graduate student representative to attend faculty meetings and act as a liaison conveying information back and forth.
-This position will be filled on an annual basis by a vote of the Biology Graduate Students.
-Selection committees for hiring often invite student representatives, as do some university-wide committees.
-Ask your supervisor or the Biology Graduate Program Committee about opportunities.
+There are various committees on campus that welcome graduate student involvement. - Mentor undergraduates.
+Work with your supervisor to see if there are opportunities for undergraduates to help with your thesis research, or for you to help mentor an Honours or Work Study student.